larapriscillaanderson/LeetCode/README.md

 # Programming Progress Journal

-Tracking evolution, intellect, and the architecture of mastery.
+🚀 Tracking evolution, 🛸 intellect, and the architecture of mastery 🌊.

-📅 Started: January 1, 2025...
+📅 Started: January 1, 2025... 🧿

 My name is Lara Priscilla Anderson, and this journal began as a New Year’s resolution: solve LeetCode problems daily until I landed a software engineering job.
 What started as a disciplined grind quickly became something more,... an archive of effort, evolution, and self-directed learning.